Common Questions for Car Crash Lawyers

 Disclosing any further information may put you at risk of having a comment used against you.
 For instance, if you explain that you were in a rush at the time of the accident, this comment could be used to illustrate that you were partially at fault for the accident.
 This could result in a lower settlement offer or a flat-out claim denial.

-It’s important to note that you are not obligated to sign a statement, provide a recorded statement, or rate your pain when speaking to an insurance agent.
+It’s important to note that you’re not obligated to sign a statement, provide a recorded statement, or rate your pain when speaking to an insurance agent.
 If they ask you such questions, refer them to your attorney.
-Always remember: Insurance companies are not on the victim’s side, and they’re only seeking ways to pay out the lowest sum possible.
-Don’t make it easier for them by disclosing more information than is necessary!

-Many times, insurance agents will attempt to convince victims that they are partially at fault for their accident.
-They do this because your settlement can be reduced or denied if you are found to share significant blame for the accident.
 In Iowa, our legal system uses the “modified comparative negligence” rule: To recover compensation for an auto accident injury, the victim must prove that the other party was more at fault than them.

-Additionally, if victims are found to share 50% or more of the blame (51% in Nebraska), they are ineligible to recover damages.
-If victims share less than 50% of the blame, they will have their total settlement reduced by the percentage of blame they are found to share.
-For instance, if your claim is worth $100,000 and you are found to be 25% at fault, you may only recover $75,000.
+Additionally, if victims are found to share 50% or more of the blame (51% in Nebraska), they’re ineligible to recover damages.
+If victims share less than 50% of the blame, they will have their total settlement reduced by the percentage of blame they’re found to share.

 How much compensation will I receive?

-The total amount of compensation you receive depends on several factors.
-In most cases, this number is determined by calculating the total cost of medical expenses incurred as a result of your injuries, as well as any lost wages, lost employment, and any other calculable expenses resulting from your accident.
-This value often is not determined until the victim has completed medical treatment and a doctor determines the long-term effects of their injuries.
 The job of your personal injury attorney is to ensure you receive the highest possible settlement for your suffering.
-It’s important to remember that while some factors, such as medical expenses or lost wages, can be precisely quantified, others cannot– such as pain and suffering or loss of certain bodily functions.
-It’s critical to have an experienced attorney on your side who can navigate these uncertain waters.
+It’s important to remember that while some factors, such as medical expenses or lost wages, can be precisely quantified, others cannot— such as pain and suffering or loss of certain bodily functions.

 What if my claim is worth more than the insurance policy?

-Sometimes an at-fault driver may not have a policy that’s able to cover the full value of the compensation you’re owed.
-If this is the case, there are other options that you may be able to pursue depending on the details of your accident.
 One of the best ways to prevent this is by obtaining an underinsured motorist policy through your own insurance provider.
-If you do not have such a policy in place, it’s best to consult with your car accident lawyer about your next steps as these types of cases increase in complexity.
+If you don’t have such a policy in place, it’s best to consult with your car accident lawyer about your next steps, as these types of cases increase in complexity.

 How can I pay my bills if I’m too injured to work?

 Severe car accident injuries can cause you to miss work or become unemployed altogether.
 When this happens, paying your bills can suddenly become more stressful than normal.
 However, victims may claim these lost wages or loss of employment in their car accident insurance claim.
 This allows them to recover the money lost due to their injuries.
-Be sure to keep a detailed record of all work hours and wages missed, as this will ensure you receive the most accurate compensation from your claim.

-Should I avoid social media?
+Should I avoid social media during an active lawsuit?

-It’s not necessary to stay off all social media accounts when dealing with a car accident lawsuit; however, it’s not a bad idea to take a break during this process.
 Insurance companies are actively seeking ways to reduce their claim obligation.
 That means any photos, posts, or videos you publish to your accounts could be used against you.

 Expert Legal Counsel at Peters Law Firm

 At Peters Law Firm, our car accident attorneys have the skills and experience necessary to help you navigate the legal processes following your accident.
-We’ve helped countless clients in the Council Bluffs region recover the damages they’re owed, proudly serving the region since 1895.
-If you or a loved one has fallen victim to an auto accident, don’t hesitate to contact our team to set up a consultation with our car accident attorneys today!
+We’ve helped countless clients in the Council Bluffs area recover the damages they’re owed, proudly serving the region since 1895.

 About Us